Positive psychology is the science of what makes life awesome.

 3. Everything works until you start liking someone.
-Then you go into full panic mode, get super anxious and everything falls apart.
+Then you fall into full panic mode, get super anxious and everything falls apart.

-4. You worry and overthing so much that it’s impossible to make good decisions,
+4. You worry and overthink so much that it’s impossible to make good decisions,

 5. You think that your dating problems are unusually big and that you’re a hopeless case.
 (Spoiler: you’re not – this very fear proves that you are just like everyone else)

 - You identify with your achievements but don’t really know who you are belong that.

 - You are way more comfortable with your thoughts than with your emotions.

 - Growing up you had to take care of, and/or adapt your behavior a lot to someone else.
 For example a sick, addicted or dominant parent or sibling.

 - You are the one that everyone around you comes to for emotional guidance and support – but you rarely the same amount from them…

 - You shape your behavior to who you think the other people want you to be and adapt yourself to their opinions, emotions, thoughts and needs.